Empowerment of Aesthetics

 cOPENHAGEN URBAN SPACES ON DISPLAY IN vENICE

-Stig L. Andersson and SLA Architects is reknown for a wide number of new urban spaces and landscape development projects - here is a few, which will be part of the biennale exhibition 'Empowerment of Aesthetics'.
+Stig L. Andersson and SLA Architects is reknown for a wide number of new urban spaces and landscape development projects - here is a few, which was part of the biennale exhibition 'Empowerment of Aesthetics'.

 SEB Bank & Pension HQ >